The majorant method for the fermionic effective action: Norms and Bounds for the Correlation Functions

 where, for each $m$, $f_{m}$ is given by

 The real number $z$ is called a norm parameter. \end{defi}

 It is important to note that, although we are strictly following the developments of the theory presented in \cite{BryWri,SW}, Definition \ref{normsgrassmann} is the first point at which our work diverges from theirs, as the parameter $z$ is introduced in the norm only with even powers.
 Of course, this can be done because all physical objects addressed in this work belong to the subspace of even elements with zero constant field.
 In truth, this is the reason why we even call $\|\cdot\|_{z}$ a norm, given that it is actually a seminorm in the full Grassmann algebra.
-There is a deeper reason why it is convenient to define (\ref{NOR9}) with only even powers of $z$, but in order to explain it we need to further develop the theory.
-We return to this point in Remark \ref{remarkpowerz}, in section \ref{majorantmethod}.